k5ta/ProtectedStorage/Readme.md

 * Mount directory - where you want to work with it.

 * Password - need to encrypt and decrypt.
+It's length should be from 4 to 64 characters.

 Then, push the button "Create storage" to create it.